New to Kendo UI for Angular? Start a free 30-day trial

 Filter Menu with Popup

-By default, the filter menu closes when the user clicks outside the menu content.
-Such behavior is typical for components which render their popup in the body or the root component—for example, the DatePicker.
+By default, the filter menu closes when the user clicks outside the menu container.
+This leads to undesired behavior when using components that open their own popups in the body or the root component—for example, the DatePicker.
+Clicking in the DatePicker's calendar popup will close the TreeList filter menu.

-You can override the default behavior and prevent the menu from closing by injecting the SinglePopupService into the current filter component and prevent its onClose event.
+To avoid this, override the default behavior and prevent the menu from closing by injecting the SinglePopupService into the current filter component.
+Then prevent its onClose event.

 Example